Lerriola/Game_Of_Life/README.md

 ### Game instructions

 You can draw blocs on the grid simply by leftclicking on them.
 In order to draw a set of them you have to press any key on the keybord and the game will stop, then you will be able to draw as many blocs as you want.
+To resume the game just press again any key.

 There are some insteresting cell configurations to play with as shown below: